msakai/resume/resume.md

   Menoh is a DNN inference library that loads trained DNN models from the ONNX format and runs inference at high speed on an Intel CPU using MKL-DNN (oneDNN).
-The main developer is Shintarou Okada -san and I contributed with code reviews, CI, windows/macOS support, Haskell binding, etc. I also proposed the name “Menoh” (瑪瑙). https://tech.preferred.jp/ja/blog/menoh-release/
+The main developer is Shintarou Okada and I contributed with code reviews, CI, Windows/macOS support, Haskell binding, etc. I also proposed the name “Menoh” (瑪瑙). https://tech.preferred.jp/ja/blog/menoh-release/